 This collection, like many good things, owes its existence to connections sparked by conference conviviality.
-Its roots lie in after-dinner discussions between Joanna E. Taylor, Beatrice Turner, and myself at the 2015 British Association for Romantic Studies (BARS) conference in Cardiff.
+Its roots lie in after-dinner discussions between Joanna E. Taylor, Beatrice Turner, and myself at the 2015 British Association for Romantic Studies (BARS) Conference in Cardiff.
 The idea of juxtaposing Bowie and Romanticism (two great tastes that we hoped would taste great together) swiftly created a compelling play of possibilities, and the notion of working these up continued to nag at us long after we departed from Wales.
 Bowie’s subsequent passing—one of the first of 2016’s numerous great losses—intensified our desire to see what we could do by examining Bowie through the prism of Romanticism and vice versa.
-On the helpful recommendation of Michael Gamer, we asked Emily Bernhard Jackson, who was already completing new work on Bowie and Byron, to join us, and the four of us presented our ideas as a panel at the 2017 BARS conference in York.
+On the helpful recommendation of Michael Gamer, we asked Emily Bernhard Jackson, who was already completing new work on Bowie and Byron, to join us, and the four of us presented our ideas as a panel at the 2017 BARS Conference in York.
 We were gratified both by the number of people who showed up at a relatively early hour on the Sunday morning after the banquet and by the enthusiasm expressed in questions and responses.
 This made us keen to develop our thoughts for publication to extend the stimulating conversations we had begun.
-When we submitted a proposal to the Praxis series, Orrin Wang kindly mentioned that Forest Pyle had recently been thinking about Bowie in relation to his current projects on contemporary Romanticisms; when we subsequently approached him, it swiftly became apparent that his perspective would bring something new and distinctive beyond what we’d gathered in the original panel, so we were delighted when he agreed to contribute this collection’s concluding essay.
+When we submitted a proposal to the Praxis series, Orrin Wang kindly mentioned that Forest Pyle had recently been thinking about Bowie in relation to his current projects on contemporary Romanticisms; when we subsequently approached him, it swiftly became apparent that his perspective would bring something new and distinctive beyond what we’d gathered in the original panel, so we were delighted when he agreed to contribute a concluding essay to this collection.
 The completion of this volume is thus a tribute to Romantic Studies’ openness and cordiality.
 We’d like to offer heartfelt thanks to all those who’ve listened to, supported, and provided feedback on this research as it has developed.